Privacy notice for East Sussex Registration

 - identification of an individual’s right to access statutory services

 We aim to maintain high standards, adopt best practice for our record keeping and regularly check and report on how we are doing.
 Your information is never sold for direct marketing purposes.

 The information you provide will be held and processed by registration officers for East Sussex.
 Our staff are trained to handle your information correctly and protect your confidentiality and privacy.

-With exception of for customers subscribed to our Ceremonies Newsletter, your information is not processed outside of the European Economic Area.
-Information relating to customers subscribed to our Ceremonies Newsletter is held in the US, where the: EU-U.S. Privacy Shield Framework (.gov) applies.
-We are committed to ensuring that all Personal Information held in the US is processed in accordance with the Privacy Shield Framework.
+With exception of customers subscribed to our Ceremonies Newsletter, your information is not processed outside of the European Economic Area.
+Information relating to customers subscribed to our Ceremonies Newsletter is processed by MailChimp outside of the European Economic Area.
+MailChimp commit to processing in compliance with the necessary Standard Contract Clauses and East Sussex County Council will be made aware if this changes.